-Students will learn proper choral procedures and techniques, music fundamentals, vocal techniques, and elements of choral singing.
-Various styles of music such as swing, pop, light rock, and classical will be performed through more advanced choral ensemble experiences.
+Grade Level: 10-12 Students will learn proper choral procedures and techniques, music fundamentals, vocal Course #: 4186 techniques, and elements of choral singing.
+Various styles of music such as swing, pop, Length: Full Year light rock, and classical will be performed through more advanced choral ensemble Credit(s): Two experiences.
 The choir will perform for various school and community functions.
-Students may participate in advanced levels of solo and ensemble contests.
-Students in the Show Choir section of the class are chosen in the spring semester by audition for the following year.
-Auditions for this section will not be offered at any other time during the school year except in the event a student leaves the group or is removed due to violation of school policies.
-Numerous public performances, for which attendance is required, are scheduled for this group.
+Students Diploma: Counts as a may participate in advanced levels of solo and ensemble contests.
+Students in the Show Directed Elective or Elective Choir section of the class are chosen in the spring semester by audition for the following for all diplomas year.
+Auditions for this section will not be offered at any other time during the school year except in the event a student leaves the group or is removed due to violation of school Prerequisite: Beginning policies.
+Numerous public performances, for which attendance is required, are scheduled Chorus for this group.
 Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma